by Sam, Management 3.0

 #1 Critical talent ventures are completed faster with better outcomes and greater visibility

 #2 HR staff can focus on generating impact while developing a broad range of skills.

 #3 A centrally managed pool of HR professionals allows for visibility and control over development and deployment and eliminates the siloed approach usually found in traditional HR organizations.

 At Management 3.0 we also believe in the Agile HR approach.
-In fact, we just launched a new Agile Talent (ICP-TAL) workshop to help people learn about the changing role of HR in agile and what it takes to attract, hire and retain the right people.
+In fact, we just launched a new Agility in HR (ICP-AHR) Workshop to help people learn about the changing role of HR in agile and what it takes to attract, hire and retain the right people.